 In the United States, most registration boards require a degree from an accredited professional degree program as a prerequisite for licensure.

 The National Architectural Accrediting Board (NAAB), which is the sole agency authorized to accredit professional degree programs in architecture offered by institutions with U.S. regional accreditation, recognizes three types of degrees: the Bachelor of Architecture, the Master of Architecture, and the Doctor of Architecture.
-A program may be granted an eight-year, three-year, or two-year term of accreditation, depending on the extent of its conformance with established educational standards.
+A program may be granted an eight-year term, an eight-year term with conditions, or a two-year term of continuing accreditation, or a three-year term of initial accreditation, depending on the extent of its conformance with established education standards.

 The Academy of Art University, School of Architecture, offers the following NAAB-accredited degree programs:

 - B. Arch.
 (162 undergraduate credits) Next accreditation visit: 2026 Links to NAAB APRs and VTRs:

 - M. Arch. (pre-professional degree + 63 graduate credits)

 - M. Arch. (non-pre-professional degree + 87 graduate credits) Next accreditation visit: 2021 Links to NAAB APRs and VTRs: